 It can be tempting to ignore bills when you know it can be a struggle to pay them.
 But the last thing you want is for them to start piling up.
-Missing bills can also affect your credit score.
+Missing bill payments can also affect your credit score.

 Here are some ideas to help you stay on top of your money by keeping your bills under control.

 You could also try using a comparison website to check that you’ve got the best deal you can.
 Ofgem also has a list of accredited sites that comply with the industry code of practice.

 If you receive Pension Credit or are on a low income, you could get a discount on your electricity bill through the Warm Home Discount Scheme.
 If you were born on or before 25 September 1957, you may also be eligible for the Winter Fuel Payment, which can help with your heating costs.

-If you don’t qualify for this scheme but find your utilities are still hard to afford, you could look at ways of cutting back your usage.
-We have useful everyday tips on how to save money on energy.
+If you don’t qualify for these schemes, but find your utilities are still hard to afford, you could look at ways of cutting your usage.
+See our tips on how to save money on energy.

 If you prefer not to use digital banking, you can often post a cheque to pay a bill.
-Remember to allow up to 5 days for the recipient to process your cheque and for the money to go out of your account.
+Remember to allow up to 5 days for your cheque to be processed and the money to go out of your account.

-If you haven’t automated all your payments, make sure your bills are organised, and set a calendar reminder so you won’t forget when each one is due.
+If you haven’t automated all your payments, make sure your bills are organised.
+Set a calendar reminder so you won’t forget when each one is due.
 That way, it's easier to make sure they don't mount up.
 You'll also avoid any late payment charges if you pay on time.

 If you have paper bills, it's a good idea to keep them all together.

-Remember also to make sure you've got enough in your account to cover your bills.
-That could help you to avoid any overdraft charges.
+Remember to make sure you've got enough in your account to cover your bills.
+That could help you avoid any overdraft charges.

 Check all your bills carefully.
 That's the best way to spot mistakes and keep an eye on whether any bills are going up, or down.